bbauska/Coursera-Bootstrap/readme.md

 You have seen such things in mobile websites.
 How do we do this in bootstrap?

-Let\'s go to that step next.
+Let&apos;s go to that step next.

 Going back to our navigation bar here.